-technologies with an emphasis on CISCO methodology.
-These

-practical hands-on lab activities to prepare the student for the switching technology, remote access setup and maintenance, building multi-layer networks, and networking troubleshooting.
+The CISCO Certified Network Professional (CCNP) certificate provides the student with advanced skills in LAN/WAN networking technologies with an emphasis on CISCO methodology.
+These courses will provide an in-depth study of theory, as well as practical hands-on lab activities to prepare the student for the CCNP certification objectives.
+Topics include routing protocols, switching technology, remote access setup and maintenance, building multi-layer networks, and networking troubleshooting.